USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 """
 ```

-Forgetting the backslash is the single most common beginner error — Nextflow will try (and fail) to resolve a shell variable as one of its own.
+Forgetting the backslash is one of the most common Nextflow errors — Nextflow will try (and fail) to resolve a shell variable as one of its own.

 > 💡 **Naming tip for your own pipelines:** name a process after *what it does* (`AlignReads`, not `Step3`), and name a channel after *what it carries* (`aligned_bams_ch`, not `out2`).
 Future-you will thank you.

 ---

-**Goal for today:** understand the building blocks — processes, the work directory, publishing outputs, inputs, and parameters — by writing five small pipelines.
-Every concept is introduced one at a time, building on the previous script.
+**Goal for today:** understand the Nextflow building blocks — processes, the work directory, publishing outputs, inputs, and parameters — by writing five small pipelines.
+We'll introduce these concepts one at a time, building on the previous scripts as we go.

-> All scripts referenced below live in `pipelines/`.
+> All scripts referenced below are located in `pipelines/`.
 The full annotated walkthrough for Day 1 is in "hello_part1.md" and "hello_part2.md".

 **Why Nextflow?**

 A typical analysis run by hand means bash scripts with nested loops, manual file tracking, custom parallelization, and results that are hard to reproduce.
-Nextflow takes over task parallelization, data-flow management, failure recovery and checkpointing, and tool integration — so your code stays clear and your results stay reproducible.
+Nextflow takes over task parallelization, data-flow management, failure recovery and checkpointing, and tool integration — so your code is as clean as possible and your results are reproducible.
 The key idea: **Nextflow doesn't care what your tools do; it manages how data flows between them.**

 ---